meiho13/meiho13/README.md

 - 👋 Hi, I’m Van (Mei).
-- 👀 I’m interested in Finance.
+- 👀 I’m interested in Finance and Technology.
-- 🌱 I’m currently studying BSc Finance.

 <!---